jackiehaochen/hkust-smart-group/content/post/prof-hao-chen-was-honored-to-serve-as-associate-editor-of-ieee-jbhi/index.md

 ---
 <!--StartFragment-->

-Prof. Hao CHEN, was recently appointed as an associate editor of IEEE Journal of Biomedical and Health Informatics (JBHI), a leading international scientific journal in the field of biomedical and health informatics.
+Prof. Hao CHEN, was recently invited as an associate editor of IEEE Journal of Biomedical and Health Informatics (JBHI), a leading international scientific journal in the field of biomedical and health informatics.

 <!--EndFragment-->